L'Arrivée d'un train en gare de La Ciotat: Synopsis

+While the film appears to capture a mundane moment on a train platform, film scholar and historian Martin Loiperdinger has written that the film was likely at least partially staged.
+He points out that several members of the Lumière family can be seen among the crowd, and that no one on the platform looks at or acknowledges the camera, suggesting that they were instructed not to do so and are thus in some sense acting.

 Production

 This 50-second movie was filmed in La Ciotat, Bouches-du-Rhône, France.
-It was filmed by means of the Cinématographe, an all-in-one camera, which also serves as a printer and film projector.
-As with all early Lumière movies, this film was made in a 35 mm format with an aspect ratio of 1.33:1.
+It was filmed by means of the Cinématographe, an all-in-one camera which also serves as a printer and film projector.
+As with all early Lumière films, this film was made in a 35 mm format with an aspect ratio of 1.33:1.
+It had its first public showing at the Eden Theatre, La Ciotat.